Château de Calavon

 Provence, Bandol,Côtes de Provence

 Young winegrowers, Laure and Vianney have a mission: to maintain and transmit Bandol's treasure!
-After 5 years of hard work to tame the vines perched in the restanques, they deliver us a wine that looks like them, a wine that brings us together.
-The main thing is to respect the life of the soil.
-Since 2014, the vines have been worked in biodynamic methods to allow this great terroir to fully express itself in Red and Rosé.Lire plus Learn more
+After 5 years of hard work to tame the vines perched in the restanques, they have been working hard to tame us...Lire plus Learn more

 Château Canadel is the latest addition to Bandol's estate.
 After having brought grapes to a large estate in Bandol, we have just built our cellar to produce the wines that resemble us.
 Our vineyard, leaning against the hillside, is cultivated while "restanques", in the respect of the soils and nature, so that the beauty of our terroir can be expressed in our wines.
 The 98 remaining parts of the estate are grouped around the bastides, on a hill facing south.
 The soils are based on very old soils from the Triassic period (-200 Million years ago).
 The limestones, clays and marl from these soils ensure a regular supply of water to the vines and give our wines soft and silky tannins.
 We have always cultivated the vine in a way that respects the life of the soil.
 Since 2014, we have been in organic conversion and working the vines in biodynamics to ensure that our terroir is fully expressed in our wines.
 The cellar, built in 2014, is leaning against the hill, to be able to take advantage of its gravity and thus avoid pumping and keep the purity of the fruit intact.